pnp/powerapps-samples/samples/app-login/README.md

 ## Data Sources

-Data is obtained from Sharepoint
+Data is obtained from SharePoint

-### Sharepoint List
+### SharePoint List

 This SharePoint list has two columns: Title for `Username` and the Password column.
 Set the list up as follows: